Pros and cons of releasing music directly via a distributor

 CD Baby also has advanced versions which cost $30 for a single and $70 for an album respectively.
 The main difference between the regular and the “pro” versions is the publishing administration included in the price, we’ll talk about that below.

-You should also have in mind the mastering and covers artworks cost, which in the case of self-release you also have to do yourself: either with your own money or with your own time.
+You should also have in mind the mastering and cover artworks cost, which in the case of self-release you also have to do yourself: either with your own money or with your own time.

 For a self-release, you have to pay with your money and your time